panjf2000/ants/README.md

 - Purging overdue goroutines periodically
 - Abundant APIs: submitting tasks, getting the number of running goroutines, tuning the capacity of the pool dynamically, releasing the pool, rebooting the pool, etc.
 - Handle panic gracefully to prevent programs from crash
-- Efficient in memory usage and it may even achieve ***higher performance*** than unlimited goroutines in Golang
+- Efficient in memory usage and it may even achieve ***higher performance*** than unlimited goroutines in Go
 - Nonblocking mechanism
 - Preallocated memory (ring buffer, optional)